1930-2010: The wedding of Prince Umberto and Princess Maria José

 The marriage of Prince Umberto and Princess Maria José was gladdened by the birth of four children, three daughters (Maria Pia, on 20 September 1934; Maria Gabriella, on 24 February 1940; Maria Beatrice, on 2 February 1943) and a son (Vittorio Emanuele, born on 12 February 1937), and lasted for 53 years until the death of King Umberto, on 18 March 1983.

-To learn more about Umberto and Maria José, please read this thread.Filed under Belgian Royals, Historical Royals, Italian Royals
+To learn more about Umberto and Maria José, please read this thread.Filed under Belgium, Historical Royals, Italy

-Tagged Marie José of Belgium, Savoy, Umberto II, Wedding Anniversary.
+Tagged House of Savoy, Marie José of Belgium, Umberto II of Italy, Wedding Anniversary.